 Located at the end of Main Street, Overlook Park “overlooks” the beauty of the National Wildlife Refuge.
 It is a way to connect to the urban and natural aspects of the city.
-The Park, which was recently redone, includes an amphitheater where live music is played, a brick plaza, where the Ridgefield’s Farmers Market and First Saturday Events are held, historical information about the early settlement of the Native Americans, and public restrooms.
+The Park includes an amphitheater where live music is played, a brick plaza, where the Ridgefield’s Farmers Market and First Saturday Events are held, historical information about the early settlement of the Native Americans, and public restrooms.

 Overlook Park may be reserved for events.
 Please visit our Event Planning page for more details.

 A new splash pad is planned to be built behind the stage at the existing park.
 Click here to visit the project website.

 Located at the corner of Simons and 3rd, Ridgefield’s Community Park includes picnic tables, a gazebo, and multiple features to challenge skateboarders.
 You will find teens and kids enjoying the park on a nice sunny day.
 Safety regulations and usages rules are enforced throughout the venue.